dfirestorm/ece434/hw06/README.md

     11. Why can the External event in Figure 4 start sooner?

 ### preempt rt
- kernel installed, tests run and placed in kernel subfolder
+ kernel installed, tests run and placed in rt subfolder